abuicke/tarot/major arcana/(13) Death.md

 ### Extra

 >As a rule, the card Death does not mean physical death.
 It generally points to radical external transformation.
-(The card XVI, The Tower, is the expression of internal change.)
+(The card XVI, The Tower, is the expression of internal change.)<sup>3</sup>
 >
 >**Gerd Ziegler**, *Mirror of the Soul*